Krishnamohan33/ky-programming-languages-and-uses/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the MIT License.
 Feel free to use, modify, and distribute the content for personal or commercial purposes.
+However, please ensure to provide appropriate credit to the original authors when using or modifying the content.

 ---